shuklabhay/stereo-sample-gan/paper/paper.md

 - why am i using a gan ?? & w part ig

-This work utilizes a Wasserstein GAN with gradient penalty (WGAN-GP) and additional architectural modifications.
+This work utilizes a Wasserstein GAN and gradient penalty (WGAN-GP) based model architecutre.
 The generator passes 128 latent dimensions into six transpose convolution blocks blocks, the first five consisting each of a 2D transpose convolution and batch normalization followed by a Leaky ReLU activation and dropout layer.
 The final block contains a 2D transpose convolution and hyperbolic tangent activation, creating a 256 by 256 representation of audio with values between -1 to 1.

 The Critic consists of six convolution blocks, converting a 256 by 256 representation of audio to a single value, an approximation of the wasterstien distance.
 The critic utilizes seven 2D convolution blocks with spectral normalization with to stabilize training, batch normalization, a Leaky ReLU activation, and a dropout layer, except for the first layer which does not utilize batch normalization and the third layer which includes a Linear Attention mechanism to assist the model in understanding contextual relationships in feature maps and prevenent the checkerboard issue audio generation is often plagued with.
 After these operations, a final 2D convolution with spectral normalization is applied and the result is flattened, returning single value wasserstein distance approximations.